pkostrzewa98/pkostrzewa98/README.md

 <!-- Header -->
-# Hi, I'm Patryk Kostrzewa - Test Engineer 👋
+# Patryk Kostrzewa - Test Engineer 👋

 Hi there!
 I'm aspiring Test Automation Engineer with commercial experience in Manual Testing.
 I'm still improving my testing skills and I'm looking for more opportunities to work on new projects as Manual / Automation Tester.
 Here's a snapshot of my skills and expertise: